-- using antihistamine tablets or nasal spray please consult your doctor first - having hardwood floors instead of carpets and using blinds instead of curtains - avoiding woollen clothing - designating some areas as cat-free zones, particularly bedrooms - open the windows for at least one hour every day and move the litter tray and cat bed away from air vents - regularly cleaning rooms where the cat sleeps vacuumed rooms should be allowed to settle as vacuuming stirs up allergens.
-Air filters may also help - fitting plastic covers over cushions and mattresses - grooming your cat outdoors on a daily basis and wiping them with a damp cloth or if this worsens your symptoms, get someone else to groom your cat for you - washing your cat's bed regularly - a pet cleanser which helps remove allergens from the cat's coat
+- using antihistamine tablets or nasal spray please consult your doctor first - having hardwood floors instead of carpets and using blinds instead of curtains - · avoiding woollen clothing - designating some areas as cat-free zones, particularly bedrooms - open the windows for at least one hour every day and move the litter tray and cat bed away from air vents - regularly cleaning rooms where the cat sleeps vacuumed rooms should be allowed to settle as vacuuming stirs up allergens.
+Air filters may also help - fitting plastic covers over cushions and mattresses - grooming your cat outdoors on a daily basis and wiping them with a damp cloth - washing your cat's bed regularly

-For more information on anything allergy-related or recommended products, please visit the Allergy UK website www.allergyuk.org or phone their helpline 01322 619 898.
+In tests, Bio-life Petal Cleanse alleviated the symptoms of 90 per cent of sufferers.
+For more information on Petal Cleanse and many other products endorsed by Allergy UK, visit their website www.allergyuk.org or phone their helpline 01322 619 898.